alfwatt/LiveBundle/README.md

     - bind the element's value to the `NSUserDefaults` key: `ILLiveBundleDisableUpdates`
     - checkboxes work well if you use `NSNegateBoolean` with the phrase `Automatically Update Resources on Startup`
     - it will be selected by default, and the user disabling will set the value to YES
-- deploy resources to your web server and test before you ship!
+- deploy resources to your web server and always test before you ship!

 ## License